 AadTenantId | The GUID of the Azure AD tenant the user signed into. |

-CloudAssignedTenantDomain | The Azure AD tenant the device has been registered with, e.g. “contosomn.onmicrosoft.com.”
-If the device is not registered with Autopilot, this value will be blank. you can use this value while troubleshooting |
+CloudAssignedTenantDomain | The Azure AD tenant the device has been registered with, e.g., “contosomn.onmicrosoft.com.”
+If the device is not registered with Autopilot, this value will be blank.
+You can use this value while troubleshooting |

 CloudAssignedTenantId | The GUID of the Azure AD tenant.
 If the device isn’t registered with Autopilot, this value will be blank. |